 It is advisable to e-mail or call prior to your visit.
 Our gallery opening times are shown below, however we are always pleased to see our clients and are happy to make special arrangements by appointment.
 Please do not hesitate to get in touch if you have any specific requirements.
 We have many samplers in stock which are not shown on our website and we are happy to send images.

 You may also see our Facebook and Instagram pages for more images.

 For Entry Please Ring The Door Bell

-Witney Antiques is pleased to be hosting its Autumn exhibition I Write The Needles Praise - A Century of English Sampler Making 1635 - 1730 from 7th November 2022 - 26th November 2022.
-A full colour 144 page catalogue will accompany the exhibition, priced at £25 plus postage.
+Our Autumn exhibition I Write The Needles Praise - A Century of English Sampler Making 1635 - 1730 is now over.
+A full colour 144 page catalogue of the exhibition is available to buy, priced at £25 plus postage.

-A full colour catalogue of our previous exhibition The Educated Stitch is available please see our Catalogues page for details
+Full colour catalogues of our previous exhibitions are available please see our Catalogues page for details

 Please see our Fairs & Exhibition pages for full details of all fairs we are attending.